starknet-io/starknet-docs/docs/CLI/commands.md

   --block_number <block_number>
 ```

-Returns the ABI and the byte code of the requested contract, can take the following arguments:
+Returns the ABI and the byte code of the requested contract, accepts the following arguments:

 - `contact_address`\* - address of the requested contract
 - `block_hash` - the hash of the block used as the context for the operation.
 If this argument is omitted, the latest block is used